 NHS Choices has useful information on vitamin D and other vitamins and minerals (see useful links).

 Iron is needed for the formation of haemoglobin which is found in the red blood cells and carries oxygen from the lungs to all cells of the body.
-If people do not take enough iron in the diet a lack causes iron deficiency anaemia.
+If people do not have enough iron in their diet, it can cause an iron deficiency anaemia.
 This has symptoms of tiredness, lethargy, breathlessness and poor wound healing.
-Some groups are at particular risk and this includes older people, toddlers, those who do not eat meat and women of childbearing age are particularly at risk.
+Some groups are at particular risk, this includes older people, toddlers, those who do not eat meat and women of childbearing age are particularly at risk.

 Women need more iron than men due to the monthly blood loss during the childbearing years.